 Engineering and Computing

 Students with interests in engineering, information sciences and technology may pursue UCSC majors in bioengineering, bioinformatics, computer engineering, computer science: computer game design, electrical engineering, robotics engineering, network and digital technology, and information management.
 All of the majors in this cluster are offered through the Jack Baskin School of Engineering (BSOE).
-Beginning in the 2018-2019 academic year, only students who were admitted to UCSC as a proposed Computer Science major can pursue Computer Science.
+Only students who were admitted to UCSC as a proposed Computer Science major can pursue Computer Science.

 In addition to the college core course, first quarter UCSC students enroll in two or more lower-division courses (1 - 99), for a total of 15-19 credits, their first term.